Things to do in Tokyo for free

 Image credit: @su2un0r1 via Instagram

-Head over to Yokojikken Gawa Shinsui Park for a relaxing boat ride along the river in a wasen – or traditional Japanese boat.
-This would usually cost you some, but here, there’s a “Wasen Tomo no Kai” volunteer group that offers 10-minute rides to visitors completely free of charge.
+Head over to Yokojukken-gawa Shinsui Park for a relaxing boat ride along the river in a wasen – or traditional Japanese boat.
+You’d expect this to be a paid attraction, but here, there’s a “Wasen Tomo no Kai” volunteer group that offers 10-minute rides to visitors completely free of charge.

 Image credit: @katsuchann3910 via Instagram

-If you have kids, bring them to the small play area sitting above the river to splash about.
-With floating platforms to obstacle courses and a rope bridge spanning from one end of the river to the other, this place is perfect for some fun in the sun.
+With floating platforms to obstacle courses and a rope bridge spanning from one end of the river to the other, this free attraction in Tokyo is perfect for some fun in the sun.

 Check out the free boat ride schedule on their website.